4 Steps for Building a Brilliant Visual Product Roadmap

-product roadmap
+Graphic depicting a visual product roadmap

 1. Define your product strategy.

 To start, you must clearly define your strategy by setting product vision, goals and initiatives for each product.
-Since major initiatives drive your goals, link them together.
+Since major initiatives drive your goals, be sure to clearly link them together.
 When this step is complete, you can see the relationships between your product lines, products, goals, initiatives and releases all on one screen.
 This helps you find orphan goals or initiatives that can’t be linked to high-level objectives.

-Select which features to highlight and choose whether to present internal or external data.
+Next, select which features to highlight and choose whether to present internal or external data.
 The external release date can be different than your internal release dates.
 It can also be rounded to a broader timeframe to be less precise (e.g. show releases by quarter).

 3. Bring releases and features together for a unified view.

-4. Share your roadmap.
+4. Share your visual product roadmap.

-Learn more about Aha! at https://www.aha.io.
+Learn more about building product roadmaps:

 Author